lazy468/Roll20/DungeonTrigger/ReadMe.md

 <tr><td><h2>Dungeon Trigger</h2></td></tr>
 <tr><td><strong>What this script does.</span></strong></td></tr>
 <tr><td><p>Dungeon Trigger allows you to take an object on the GM layer and aftering appending <b>_trig</b> to the object name you can add commands in the GM notes section and flags on the object itself to manipulate how it interacts with tokens that step on or move through it.</p>
 <p>Once a trigger is activated it essentially runs through the GM notes section line by line either running the command or outputting the text in chat, commands are prefaced with a double dash (--).
-Commands can be run to do things like generate FX on the trigger, play a sound, ping the map etc. Each command should be entered on it's own line, any command that does not begin with a double dash (--) will be output to chat exactly as written, which means you can use this feature to trigger other mods commands.</p>
+Commands can be run to do things like generate FX on the trigger, play a sound, ping the map etc. Each command should be entered on it's own line, any command that does not begin with a double dash (--) will be output to chat exactly as written, which means you can use this feature to trigger other mods commands giving you an almost unlimited variety of combinations that you can do with triggers.</p>
 <p>The following is a short description of each command native to Dungeon Trigger.
 You can access this help in the script with <b>!dt</b>.</p><br>

   <ul>
   <lh>Conditional Checks</lh>
   <li><a href='#check/save'>--check:skill_abbreviation:dc:show</a></li>
+    <ul><li>Rolls a skill check for the triggering token to determin if the following commands will be run</li></ul>
   <li><a href='#check/save'>--save:stat:dc:show</a></li>
+    <ul><li>Rolls a save for the triggering token to determin if the following commands will be run</li></ul>
   <li><a href='#key'>--key:icon-name</a></li>
+    <ul><li>Checks if the token has the designated icon status before running</li></ul>
   <li><a href='#else'>--else</a></li>
+    <ul><li>Swaps the current run state to the opposite of what it currently is.</li></ul>
   <li><a href='#end'>--end</a></li>
+    <ul><li>Set the current run state to TRUE</li></ul>
   </ul>
-<h4>How Conditions Work...</h4>
+<h4>Conditional Checks & Run State...</h4>
-When a trigger is activated the default executions state is TRUE until it encounters a conditional command which sets the state to FALSE, such as failing a check or not meeting the requirements for KEY.
+When a trigger is activated the default run state is TRUE until it encounters a conditional command which sets the state to FALSE, such as failing a check or not meeting the requirements for KEY.
 Each line can change depending on the command for example if a check was failed but the <code>--else</code> command is encountered it will filp flop the run state to the opposite which is now TRUE again.
 You can always use the <code>--end</code> command to set the state back to TRUE.
 <br>
 <br>
   <ul>